 There are a few things to consider before you get started with your training.
 Before any training programme, you should check with your doctor that you are in good health and do not train if injured.

 One way to plan and progress training in an organised manner is to try to work backwards from race day.
 If you are starting to train from 17 December, there are ten weeks to the race in March.

 A half marathon can seem like a difficult challenge for new runners but the key is preparation.
-Our nutrition and physiology expert Dr Justin Roberts talks us through the key points to consider when attempting your first half marathon.
+Our nutrition and physiology expert Prof Justin Roberts talks us through the key points to consider when attempting your first half marathon.

 Whether you are a new or experienced runner diet is hugely important to ensure you achieve the best performance to get you across the finish line.
-Dr Roberts continues his advice, explaining why diet is important when training for a half marathon.
+Prof Roberts continues his advice, explaining why diet is important when training for a half marathon.

 Are you considering sports drinks and gels as part of your Half Marathon plan?
 Find out whether they're really worth the hype.

 Paralympian Dr Dan Gordon talks us through what it takes to run a quick half marathon.

 Find out more about 'active recovery' and how this can help.

 Learn more about the benefits of Tapering (reducing the amount you train as you approach Race Day).